genio/sodium-ffi/README.md

 # NAME

-Sodium::FFI - FFI implementation of libsodium
+Sodium::FFI - Sodium is a modern, easy-to-use software library for encryption, decryption, signatures, password hashing, and more.

 # SYNOPSIS